lucypoulton/pronouns-docs/docs/setup.md

 ```

 When `sync: true`, the list will be regularly downloaded from the server, and placed into a file called `pronouns.json`
 at the root of the plugin's config directory.
-It can also be manually updated by downloading the file from <https://pn.lucypoulton.net>.
+It can also be manually updated by using the command `/pn cloud sync` or by
+downloading the file from <https://pn.lucypoulton.net>.

 ## Using MySQL